-The Tricky Balance of Learning & Doing
+The Tricky Balance of Learning and Doing

 A friend and I attended a National Writers Series event this week at the Traverse City Opera House.
 New York Times bestselling author James Rollins was here to talk about his latest book, Bone Labyrinth.